Build a business and earn and income with hundreds of training tutorials

 U = Understand

-You can also use this section to tickle their curiosity about a potential solution, and insert specific benefits other solutions don’t have but without fully disclosing “your” solution yet — i.e., a unique selling point, superior nice-to-have benefits, something new or different that will be linked with the offer later on, the story behind the product, etc.
+You can also use this section to tickle their curiosity about a potential solution or that one might exist, and you insert specific benefits other solutions don’t have but without fully disclosing “your” specific solution yet.
+Mention a unique selling point, a nice-to-have benefit, that will be linked with your solution.

-In fact, if the creator of the product used to be in the same situation as the reader, I would include a story behind the product based on that fact.
-It’s also a great place to build credibility and give the reader reasons why they should keep reading.
+I would include a story behind the product based on that fact because it’s not only a great place to build credibility and give the reader the reasons why they should keep reading but also a great way to identify themselves with the author and build a certain affinity with her.

-When you introduce the solution later on, you can tie it to all of these.
-It’s like telling the reader: “Wouldn’t it be great, if…” And later, “Well, there is a solution that, which is…”
+When you introduce the solution later on, you can tie it to all together.
+It’s like telling the reader: “Wouldn’t it be great, if…” And later, your solution comes along and answers that very question.

 And that leads to the next step, which is to…